TheMonk2121/ai-dev-tasks/PRD-B-1057-Cursor-Agent-Integration.md

 - **Reactive Problem Solving**: Issues are discovered after they occur, not prevented
 - **Static Task Lists**: No adaptation to unexpected challenges or changing requirements
 - **Limited Context**: I have limited awareness of your current development context
-- **Manual Execution**: You must manually implement solutions I suggest
+- **Manual Execution**: You must manually implement solutions I sugges
 - **No Real-Time Collaboration**: We can't work together on complex problems as they arise

 ### Why does it matter?